DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Borrowed identities, Class(ification), inequality and the role of credit-debt....md

 This is part of the [[Class and Inequality]] series:
 12-01-24
 [[Mathew Sparkes]]
+Sparkes, M. (2019).
+Borrowed identities: Class(ification), inequality, and the role of credit-debt in class making and struggle.
+The Sociological Review.

-# Borrowed identities: Class)ification, inequality and the role of credit-debt in class making and struggle.
+# Borrowed identities: Class(ification), inequality and the role of credit-debt in class making and struggle.
 ## Article Introduction

 ```ad-abstract